malinink/cert-manager-webhook-yandex-cloud/README.md

 You can run the test suite with:

-1. Fill in the appropriate values in `testdata/apikey.yml` and `testdata/config.json`
+1. Fill in the appropriate values in `testdata/apikey.yaml` and `testdata/config.json` by `apikey.test.yaml` and `config.test.json` examples

 ```bash
 $ RESOLVED_ZONE_NAME=example.com. make test